-We like gifts.
-And this gallery is one for all of us.
-Its mission is clear: foster freedom of expression, giving people opportunities to show art, talk about art, and have real, open dialogue about what it means.
+We like gifts, and we’d consider this gallery a gift for all of us.
+601 Artspace has a clear mission: foster freedom of expression, give artists opportunities to showcase their art, and open the floor to real, open dialogue about its meaning.

 Leave your coffee for after the show.
 You’re going to want to head to a cafe to debrief with your art partner when you leave.